MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/calling-setupapi-functions.md

 ### <a href="" id="calling-the-default-dif-code-handler-functions"></a>Rules for calling the default DIF code handler functions

-Default device installation function (DIF) code has first processed the DIF request, but before **SetupDiCallClassInstaller** calls the co-installers that registered for post-processing of the request.
+Default [device installation function (DIF) code](https://msdn.microsoft.com/library/windows/hardware/ff541307) handler functions perform system-defined default operations for certain DIF codes.
+As described in [Handling DIF Codes](handling-dif-codes.md), [**SetupDiCallClassInstaller**](https://msdn.microsoft.com/library/windows/hardware/ff550922) calls the default handler for a DIF request after the *co-installer* has first processed the DIF request, but before **SetupDiCallClassInstaller** calls the co-installers that registered for post-processing of the request.

 [Co-installers](writing-a-co-installer.md) and [device installation applications](writing-a-device-installation-application.md) must not call the default DIF code handler functions.
 Direct calls to these handler functions bypass all registered co-installers and could invalidate any internal device state that these installers store.